 3. EPIC Fund

-The EPIC Fund provides grants, paid to the landlords and/or third party housing stability service providers on behalf of low income tenants, of the EPIC Program.
+The EPIC Fund provides grants, paid to landlords and/or third party housing stability service providers on behalf of low income tenants of the EPIC Program.

 Service Delivery Requirements

-The scope of work for this funding category includes:
+The scope of work for this funding category included the following:

 1. Payment Administration: Preparing and issuing grant payments, in accordance with instructions and directions from City of Toronto staff.